-- 1. Name and location of the ACCET institution - 2.
-A detailed description of the alleged problem(s) - 3.
-The approximate date(s) that the problem(s) occurred - 4.
-The names and titles/positions of all persons involved in the problem(s), including faculty, staff, and/or other students - 5.
-What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET - 6.
-The name, email address, telephone number, and mailing address of the complainant.
-If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved 7.
-The status of the complainant with the institution (e.g., current student, former student) Please include copies of any relevant supporting documentation (e.g., student's enrollment agreement, syllabus or course outline, correspondence between the student and the institution).
-Note: Complainants will receive an acknowledgment of receipt within 15 business days.
+- 1. Complaints should be submitted in writing and mailed or emailed to the ACCET office.
+Complaints received by phone will be documented, but the complainant will be requested to submit the complaint in writing. - 2.
+The letter of complaint must contain the following: a) Name and location of the ACCET institution; b) A detailed description of the alleged problem(s); c) The approximate date(s) that the problem(s) occurred; d) The names and titles/positions of all individual(s) involved in the problem(s), including faculty, staff, and/or other students; e) What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure followed prior to contacting ACCET; f) The name, email address, telephone number, and mailing address of the complainant.
+If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved; and g) The status of the complainant with the institution (e.g. current student, former student, etc.). - 3.
+In addition to the letter of complaint, of any relevant supporting documentation should be forwarded to ACCET (e.g. student's enrollment agreement, syllabus or course outline, correspondence between the student and the institution).